1. Scope

 12.2.
 The visitor will only occupy the seat which is stated on their ticket or the seat which the admittance staff allocate to them.
 If he/she has taken up a seat for which he/she does not possess a valid ticket or to which he/she has not been allocated, then BF may instruct the visitor to leave that seat or even the whole performance.

 12.3.
-Privately offering and reselling admission tickets in the facilities and on the premises of Festspielhaus Bayreuth is forbidden.
+Privately offering and reselling admission tickets in the facilities and on the premises of the Bayreuth Festival Theatre is forbidden.

 12.4.
 Mobile electronic devices, pagers and acoustic signalling devices of any kind can only be taken into the auditorium if they are turned off.